🔎 Objective

 - Use

-to identify the target commit hash
+git logorgit blameto identify the target commit hash

-git log <filepath> # check history
+git log <filepath> # check history- Run the command:

 ## git restore version